kube-reporting/metering-operator/Documentation/metering-architecture.md

 When we use terms like `tables`, `views`, `SQL`, `statement`, or `query` in this document, we're referring to them in the context of the Presto database, and we're using SQL as the primary method of doing analysis and reporting on the data that Operator Metering collects.

 To briefly summarize how metering works, it watches for a number of custom resources for changes.
-Most of these custom resources are what you might consider con***REMOVED***guration, and allow for developers or end-users to extend what kind of data the operator can access, collect, report on, and in the case of reports, how to calculate the reports.
+Most of these custom resources are what you might consider configuration, and allow for developers or end-users to extend what kind of data the operator can access, collect, report on, and in the case of reports, how to calculate the reports.
-Upon being noti***REMOVED***ed that a particular resource has been created, the operator uses all of these resources to create tables or views in Presto, and eventually executes user-de***REMOVED***ned SQL queries on the data it has access to, or has already collected, and stores the data for retrieval as a report in a CSV or JSON ***REMOVED***le later.
+Upon being notified that a particular resource has been created, the operator uses all of these resources to create tables or views in Presto, and eventually executes user-defined SQL queries on the data it has access to, or has already collected, and stores the data for retrieval as a report in a CSV or JSON file later.

 The end goal of all of this is that Operator Metering provides building blocks for doing custom reporting and metering on any data that we can store into Presto.
 Currently this is primarily focused on making Prometheus metrics and billing data accessible, but in the future we can expect other integrations to be added that allow accessing data stored in other locations.